 Should I avoid having a dancefloor at my wedding due to coronavirus?

 "Dancefloors will be on couples' minds.
 Avoiding tight spaces with sweaty, enthusiastic dancing is probably the best all-round for the time being.
 So we might see less of a focus on 'everyone on the dance floor' and maybe more cabaret 'sit and enjoy' dance floor entertainment.
 Or for those who are still determined to boogie, we might see more of a priority on larger spaces and ensuring there's plenty of ventilation and space for all those elbows."

 What will be the new normal for weddings in 2021?

-"We are hopeful that as Spring comes and the threat of the second wave has come and gone, we will see couples slowly begin to plan the bigger events they have dreamed about.
+"We are hopeful that as Spring comes, we will see couples slowly begin to plan the bigger events they have dreamed about.